Flagsmith/flagsmith-docs/docs/managing-identities.md

 Feature flags are great, but they can be a very blunt tool, only allowing you to enable or disable flags across your entire user base.
 In order to target users more precisely, and to be able to perform [staged feature rollouts](staged-feature-rollouts.md), you need to *Identify your Users*.

-Identities are created within Bullet Train automatically the first time they are identified from your client SDKs.
+Identities are created within Flagsmith automatically the first time they are identified from your client SDKs.
 Generally you'd make a call to identify a user with a unique string/id whenever they log into your app/site.
-The SDK will then send an API message to the Bullet Train API, with the relevant Identity information.
+The SDK will then send an API message to the Flagsmith API, with the relevant Identity information.

 Once you have uniquely identified a user, you can then override features for that user from your environment defaults.
 For example, you've pushed a feature into production, but the relevant feature flag is still hiding that feature to all of your users.
 You can now override that flag for your own user, and test that feature.
 Once you are happy with everything, you can roll that feature out to all of your users by enabling the flag itself.